High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: Future Directions

 However, FSC introduces challenges distinct from those in federated learning.
 Statistical inference demands accurate uncertainty quantification, posterior consistency, and asymptotic guarantees—all of which must be revisited in settings characterized by communication bottlenecks, heterogeneous data distributions, and asynchronous updates across institutions.
 Novel algorithms, such as federated stochastic gradient Langevin dynamics~\citep{el2021federated} and hierarchical model partitioning~\citep{marion2018hierarchical}, aim to minimize communication overhead while maintaining statistical integrity.
 Applications of FSC are rapidly expanding into domains such as survival analysis, spatial modeling, and causal inference—especially in contexts where collaborative analysis is essential but centralized data collection is infeasible, as seen in healthcare, finance, and environmental science.
 As FSC evolves, it is poised to become a cornerstone of scalable, privacy-aware statistical computing.
 Future directions include developing federated analogs to classical statistical procedures, formalizing uncertainty-aware aggregation protocols, and integrating FSC into HPC workflows.
 In doing so, FSC closes a crucial gap between statistical methodology and the decentralized, privacy-constrained reality of modern data science.
-Figure~\ref{fig:fsc} illustrates a typical FSC architecture, where multiple institutions compute and securely transmit local summaries—such as histograms, regression coefficients, or scatter plots—to a central server for privacy-preserving model integration.
+Figure~\ref{fig:fsc} illustrates a typical FSC architecture, where multiple institutions compute and securely transmit local summaries—such as histograms, regression coefficients, or scatter plots—to a central server for privacy-preserving model integration. { FSC is an achievable, low-risk direction.
+Recent studies are tackling privacy challenges, and the mature ML literature on federated learning offers clear guidelines for researchers.}